 The Cultural Life Center Mission

-The Center for Cultural Life (CCL) strives to provide an open-minded, welcoming, and safe environment for the Alfred State College campus and community.
-Through educational workshops/programs, professional training, advocacy, and outreach, the CCL facilitates students’ self-awareness, learning, and growth of different cultures, viewpoints, and experiences.
+The Cultural Life Center (CLC) strives to provide an open-minded, welcoming, and safe environment for the Alfred State College campus and community.
+Through educational workshops/programs, professional training, advocacy, and outreach, the CLC facilitates students’ self-awareness, learning, and growth of different cultures, viewpoints, and experiences.
 The center supports individuals in matters of academic, social, cultural, and personal well-being, and promotes understanding and appreciation of differences, as well as similarities.
-The CCLL does this work through a cultural humble lens and subscribes to the three central tenets of this scholarly concept/framework.
+The CLC does this work through a cultural humble lens and subscribes to the three central tenets of this scholarly concept/framework.

 These tenets are: